learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 }
 ```

-We can then create instances for both of these `class`es and _pass in the
+We can then create instances for both of these classes and _pass in the
 instances_ rather than just `String`s when creating a `Book` instance:

 ```js